 The ganglion itself is like a balloon that is attached to a ligament in the wrist, normally the scapholunate ligament (between the scaphoid and lunate bone) on the back of the wrist and one of the volar ligaments on the inside of the wrist.
 Ganglions can also occur at the base of the finger which can interfere with gripping things

-There is a high recurrence rate with aspiration of up to 70% although when they do come back they are often smaller and do not cause as much trouble.
+There is a high recurrence rate with an aspiration of up to 70% although when they do come back they are often smaller and do not cause as much trouble.
 When it is aspirated we are simply emptying the balloon.
 The balloon is still there which is why there is such a high recurrence rate.
 The vast majority of wrist ganglions will disappear on their own.

 Injection of corticosteroid can give temporary relief and in more severe cases surgery is required to completely remove the cyst although it is possible in 30% of cases the ganglion will return.